-- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2013 was carried out and due taxes were settled. - The years from 2014 to 2017 were inspected. - Years of 2018/2021 are under inspection.
+- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2017 was carried out and due taxes were settled. - Years of 2018/2021 are under inspection.

-- The Company deducts income tax on employee salaries in a regular timely manner and has been inspected for the years till 2017. - Years of 2018/2021 are under inspection .
+The Company deducts income tax on employee salaries in a regular timely manner and has been inspected for the years till 2021.